 Data exchanges for research purposes

 New HHS rules aka final interoperability rules will be added to the Federal Register very soon.
 They encourage data exchange via APIs, especially via FHIR-based APIs.
-In general, 28 companies collaborate on EHR-based COVID-19 database: with it, professionals from different sectors of healthcare can track data, use it to evaluate drug efficiency, improve decision making and so on.
+In general, 28 companies collaborate on an EHR-based COVID-19 database: with it, professionals from different sectors of healthcare can track data, use it to evaluate drug efficiency, improve decision making, and so on.
 (Cerner and AWS partner to make COVID-19 data available for scientists and researchers among them.)

 The Regenstrief Institute and a few partners from Indiana launch Network for Population Health.
 Within this network, they plan to securely store data about people’s social determinants of health like housing, access to food and water, and so on — and make it available for researchers to address.

 Is there anything that’s NOT about coronavirus?

 Actually, yes!
 For instance, ResApp launches SleepCheck - an app to screen sleep apnea at home, that doesn’t require additional hardware or wearables.
 It analyzes users’ breathing and snoring sounds to do so.